-Mollison wondered if he could use the same principles to create a homestead garden that produced more food than nature did while retaining the self sustaining aspects of natural ecology.
+Mollison wondered if he could use these same principles to create a homestead garden that produced more food than nature did while retaining the self sustaining aspects of natural ecology.
 So he tried it and told everyone who had listened how great it worked.
-Once he set up his garden, he claimed the only labor was harvest.
+Once he set up his garden, he claimed, the only labor was harvest.
 A true slice of Eden.

 Mollison was a sixth generation Tasmanian.
 He made the point that many tribal societies hadn't understood Western concepts of scarcity, work or waste at first, because their world was so abundant.
 Their main work was hunting or forage, and they spent less time at it than we spend shopping, eating out and cooking.

-Later, Mollison and Holmgren realized that shelter and commerce could be made self sustaining by design to today these concepts are expressed in passively heated and cooled houses and in local currencies.
+Later, Mollison and Holmgren realized that shelter and commerce could be made self sustaining by design, too.
+Today, these concepts are expressed in passively heated and cooled houses and in local currencies.